FrenzyExists/filterboi/README.md

 ### A stupid simple median filter written in scala.

 I Made this for a homework on the course Programming Languages.
 Students had to implement the median filter algorithm using scala.
 Now... why Scala?
 Simple, Scala is a concurrent language, and for the assignment, we student were to experiment with threads.
-T

-his is pretty much my first time messing with threads so, kinda exited I got this lil trinket into work
+This is pretty much my first time messing with threads so, kinda exited I got this lil trinket into work

 ## Contents